-CAUTION: The heater and its manual shut-off valve must be disconnected from the gas supply during any pressure testing of that system at test pressures in excess of 1/2 PSI.
+CAUTION: The heater and its manual shut-off valve must be disconnected from the gas supply during any pressure testing of that system at test pressures in excess of 1/2 PSIG.
 Dissipate test pressure in the gas supply line before reconnecting the heater and its manual shut-off valve to gas supply line.
 FAILURE TO FOLLOW THIS PROCEDURE MAY DAMAGE THE GAS VALVE.
-OVER-PRESSURED GAS VALVES ARE NOT COVERED BY WARRANTY.
+OVER PRESSURED GAS VALVES ARE NOT COVERED BY WARRANTY.
 The heater and its gas connections shall be leak tested before placing the appliance in operation.
-Use soapy water for leak test.
-DO NOT use open flame.
+Use soapy water for leak test do NOT use open flame.

-NOTE: Do not use Teflon tape on gas line pipe thread.
-A flexible sealant is recommended.
+NOTE: Do not use teflon tape on gas line pipe thread.
+A flexible sealant approved for the fuel being used is recommended.